KDE/digikam-doc/main_window/albums_view.rst

 Most of the time you will create new Albums and populate them with photographs directly from your camera using the Camera Tool.
 However, sometimes you may want to add a photograph that you already have on your computer to an existing Album.
 To add a photograph to an Album select :menuselection:`Import --> Add Images...` :kbd:`Ctrl+Alt+I` from the menu bar.
 Select a source folder from the dialog and click OK.
 An import window will open.
 Select the photographs that you want to add and choose **Download Selected** from the **Download** drop down menu.
 A dialog will open where you can choose the destination album.
 The photographs will be copied into the Album. **Download New** :kbd:`Ctrl+N` from the same menu will copy only those images which are not in the destination folder yet.

 Additionally, you can use drag and drop to import photographs.
-Drag the photographs icons, for example from your prefered file manager.
+Drag the photographs icons, for example from your preferred file manager.
 Then drop it on the image list on the right hand side.

 If you have a scanner configured, you can also scan a photograph straight into an Album.
 Select menu entry :menuselection:`Import --> Import from Scanner...`.